 Throughout the years, Cyprus has changed hands many times, and Limassol bears the mark of most of its former owners.
 Signs of Greek, Byzantine, British, French, Ottoman, and Venetian empires can all be found on the buildings and monuments in the area.

-For shopping, head to the main shopping street of the city, Anexartisias Shopping Street, or Ayios Andreas Street for designer brands, local shops, cafes, and snack bars.
+For shopping, head to the main shopping street of the city, Anexartisias Shopping Street, and Ayios Andreas Street for designer brands, local shops, cafes, and snack bars.

 If you’re visiting Limassol in February and March, you can enjoy Limassol Carnival, a festival that lasts for ten days, filled with festive, amusing masquerading.
 Limassol Wine Festival time is held yearly for two weeks from the end of August till the start of September.